 For travellers loyal to a specific airline: the dedicated airline cobrand cards (Delta Reserve, AAdvantage Executive, United Club Card) typically deliver better single-alliance lounge access than general-purpose premium cards.

 Lounge access matters most for travellers spending meaningful time in commercial terminals.
-JetLuxe private charter on multi-city European, US, and transatlantic routings increasingly removes that time-in-terminal problem entirely — particularly for groups of four or more, where the per-passenger charter cost is increasingly within range of premium commercial.
+A private charter on multi-city European, US, and transatlantic routings increasingly removes that time-in-terminal problem entirely — particularly for groups of four or more, where the per-passenger charter cost is increasingly within range of premium commercial.
 The lounge becomes irrelevant when the FBO replaces the commercial terminal.

 And for the leisure-travel segment where neither lounge networks nor premium cards apply meaningfully — the staffed-villa-week category, the multigenerational European compound week — Plum Guide's curated villa inventory is the alternative path.
-Premium cards optimise the commercial flight experience.
-The villa segment is structurally outside that game.
+Premium cards optimise the commercial flight experience; the villa segment is structurally outside that game.

 Which credit card has the best airport lounge access in 2026?